 Although there is a prescribed pattern of presentation to the Board, including matters specifically reserved for the Board's decision, all Board meetings tend to have further subjects for discussion and decision making.
 Board papers, including an agenda, are sent out in advance of the meetings.
-Board meetings are discursive in style and The Board has considered its current structure and composition all Directors are encouraged to offer their opinions.
+Board meetings are discursive in style and all Directors are encouraged to offer their opinions.

 The Board met five times during the year, either in person, via telephone or video conference.
-In addition, written resolutions of its existing Board Committees in line with the best practices and the Company's strategic vision.
-The table below sets out the attendance of the Directors at the Board and Committee meetings during the year.
+In addition, written resolutions